SDraw/openvr_widgets/README.md

     * **Right:** Cycle window to right.
     * **Update:** Update list of windows.
 Helpful when new window has appeared or old has been destroyed.
     * **FPS:** Changes captured FPS rate.
   * **Interaction:** You can interact with captured window using trigger as click and touchpad as scroll.
 Note: Not all active and non-active windows accept click and scroll messages sent via Windows API.
+Input interaction on Linux isn't implemented yet.

 # Keyboard overlay widget
 * **Activation:** Press `Add keyboard widget` in dashboard menu `OpenVR Widgets - Settings`.